Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hackney and are not the council.
 About us

-The Cabinet Procurement and Insourcing Committee of Hackney Council met on Monday 8 January 2024, approving the joining of a new Dynamic Purchasing System for independent fostering agencies and the awarding of a new contract for leasehold buildings insurance.
-The committee also confirmed the minutes from their previous meeting.
+The Cabinet Procurement and Insourcing Committee of Hackney Council met on Monday 8 January 2024, approving a new Dynamic Purchasing System for independent fostering agencies and agreeing to award a contract for leasehold buildings insurance.
+The committee also confirmed the minutes from the previous meeting.

 Commissioning Framework Homes for Looked After Children and Care Leavers via London Borough of Newham Dynamic Purchasing System

-The committee agreed to join the London Borough of Newham's Dynamic Purchasing System (DPS) for the provision of independent fostering agencies.
-This move aims to ensure that Hackney Council can continue to fulfil its corporate parenting duties, particularly for children requiring specialist support, and to achieve greater efficiency in providing care for looked-after children.
-The previous arrangements through London Care Services (LCS) ceased in April 2023, leading to increased fee reviews and price increases from providers.
-The new DPS, which will be in place until March 2026 with an option to extend for a further four years, does not commit the Council to a specific expenditure level but will allow for more arrangements to be made through a formal contractual process.
-The London Living Wage will be applied across all providers.
-Hackney Council is already working with 25 of the 27 providers currently on the Newham DPS.
-The funding previously allocated to the LCS subscription will be redirected to cover the management fee for the Newham DPS.
+The committee agreed to join an established Dynamic Purchasing System (DPS) managed by the London Borough of Newham for the provision of independent fostering agencies.
+This decision aims to ensure that Hackney Council can continue to fulfil its corporate parenting duties, particularly for children requiring specialist support, and to achieve greater efficiency in placing looked-after children.
+The previous arrangement, which relied on London Care Services, ceased to operate in April 2023, leading to increased fee reviews and spot purchase price increases for many London authorities.
+The new DPS, which will expire on 8 March 2026 with an option to extend for a further four years, does not commit the Council to a specific level of expenditure.
+The committee also agreed to redirect funding previously allocated to the London Care Services subscription towards the management fee of the new DPS, which is £6,300 per annum.

 Provision of Leasehold (Buildings) Insurance